 - Helping children to manage their behaviour and to take part in learning effectively and safely;

-- Helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning.
+- Helping individuals to manage their emotions, particularly trauma, attachment or stress, and to take part in their learning.

 The SENCo has produced a SEN booklet, outlining the different needs that we support in school ranging from cerebral palsy to dyslexia.
 Click here to read this booklet.